Skip to contents

 Configuring the deployment wrapper

-Before launching, edit the top of the deployed app.R to set two variables:
+Edit the top section of the deployed app.R to set three variables:

 # In /srv/shiny-server/ninetails/app.R: